frullah/image_watermark_using_mini_magick/README.md

 ## Purpose

-- To avoid misuse of KTP by employees when employee sees uploader of KTP.
+- To avoid misuse of KTP by employees when employee sees uploader's KTP.
 - Learn how to add watermark into image using Ruby.

 ## TODO